Water Action Team

 and Incentive Programs

-• Lawn Replacement Rebate.
-Applies to the removal of live, maintained and irrigated lawn that is replaced with climate appropriate, low water use landscapes and efficient irrigation systems.
+- Lawn Replacement Rebate.
+This applies to the removal of live, maintained, and irrigated lawns that are replaced with climate-appropriate, low-water use landscapes, and efficient irrigation systems.

 The Collaborative Water Action Team